 Everything From Georgia Tech Star QB Haynes King Ahead Of Matchup Vs Georgia

 “Oh, for sure.
-And you got to move on.
+And you've got to move on.
 You know, it's a quick turnaround.
-We play Friday instead of Saturday.
+We play on Friday instead of Saturday.
 So, we got to move on, flush it, and you know, try to do better, start faster, and just execute better.”

 On what happened on the pick six…

 “I mean they they had it mugged up.
 They dropped the mug backers brought them outside.
 We couldn't get back out to him.
 So technically, you know, I got to get the ball out.
-Uh the mug backe he popped out.
+The mug backer he popped out.
 Didn't see him.
-Tried to replace with the little snap because they went like fire zone two or whatever, like you know too deep for under, so I couldn't throw it to the back tried to use him as the hot.
+Tried to replace with the little snap because they went like fire zone two or whatever, like you know too deep for under, so I couldn't throw it to the back, tried to use him as the hot.
 Didn't see him.
 I'm on the ground.
-Uh didn't know he picked it.”
+Uh, didn't know he picked it.”

 On having a short week and being able to flush a loss on Saturday…